YourproductSmarter/KISSLoRa-demo/README.md

 # KISS LoRa

-This repository includes example software to be used with the KISS LoRa device from the E&A fair.
+This repository includes example software to be used with the KISS LoRa gadget from the E&A fair.

 ![alt text](KISSLoRa.png)